-Self care, in short, is the ability of anyone to take care of oneself.
-Dorothea Orem posited the theory that focuses on the performance of activities that individuals do on their own volition to maintain life, and well-being.
-The Theory of Self Care has categories of requisites that should be evident in every self caring individual.
+Self-care, in short, is the ability of anyone to take care of oneself.
+Dorothea Orem posited the theory that focuses on the performance of activities that individuals do of their own volition to maintain life, and well-being.
+The Theory of Self Care has categories of requisites that should be evident in every self-caring individual.

-Basically, this theory suggests that human beings have the innate ability to take care of oneself.
-We are able to recognize processes that we need to do to keep our body alive (i.e. breathing), we have the ability to adapt in every environment that pursues self preservation, and seek assistance if the issue is way beyond our own control.
+Basically, this theory suggests that human beings have the innate ability to take care of themselves.
+We are able to recognize processes that we need to do to keep our body alive (i.e. breathing), we have the ability to adapt in every environment that pursues self-preservation, and seek assistance if the issue is way beyond our own control.

 Taking care of ourselves is embedded in our psyche.
 But that doesn’t mean that we all take the time to do it.
 Humans are motivated by habit.
 The routines we develop determine our personality and how we live our life.
-But our minds sometimes work counter intuitively to the things that we need to do.
+But our minds sometimes work counterintuitively to the things that we need to do.
 Being convinced by our brain to do the wrong thing too often can develop a bad habit.
-So identifying those small steps to create good habits is key to find a balanced self caring lifestyle.
+So identifying those small steps to create good habits is key to finding a balanced self-caring lifestyle.

 Components of Self Care

-Physical – Exercising, eating fruits and vegetables, dieting, or any activity that promotes a healthy physical being is part of the physical self care.
+Exercising, eating fruits and vegetables, dieting, or any activity that promotes a healthy physical being is part of physical self-care.
 Find any activity that will promote good physical health and that you also enjoy doing.
 Find your balance.

-Mental – Breaking down stress and beating anxiety is the main goal of mental self care.
+Breaking down stress and beating anxiety is the main goal of mental self-care.
 Finding ways to declutter your mind, creating a daily schedule, and finding activities that you enjoy are very important to reduce stress and anxiety.

 How Can I Create My Own Self Care Routine?

-Evaluate.
 Make sure to evaluate yourself after seven days.
-Of all the self care ideas and activities you set to do in a week, which one was the easiest, hardest, will you most likely not do moving forward, etc. Be honest to yourself.
+Of all the self-care ideas and activities you set to do in a week, which one was the easiest, hardest, will you most likely not do moving forward, etc. Be honest with yourself.

-Adjust.
-Once you made a true and honest evaluation, tweak and modify your current self care activities to your goals.
+Once you made a true and honest evaluation, tweak and modify your current self-care activities to your goals.